Curling Betting Guide

-As you can see in this line, even though Canada are the favorites to win the gold medal you can still get them at a pretty good price.
+As you can see in this line, even though Canada are the favourites to win the gold medal you can still get them at a pretty good price.

-In this way, futures can be very profitable even if you stick to betting on favorites.
+In this way, futures can be very profitable even if you stick to betting on favourites.
 Of course, the downside is that it takes a longer time for your bet to come in.

 Futures are also great for adding some extra interest over the course of a tournament.
 If you bet on a team to win gold at the start of the Olympics it means you’ll be watching and rooting for them throughout, like you would if you were betting on the Super Bowl, for example.

 Parlays, also known as accumulators or multi-bets, are a type of betting which allows you to combine a series of bets in one.
 Each bet you add to your parlay multiplies the odds, meaning you can stand to win a lot of money from a single successful bet.

 A parlay bet in curling, for example, could consist of predicting the winners of several matches, or combing a point spread bet on one game with totals bet on another.